ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 When I first started using EKS several months back, I was pretty impressed by the platform.
 Coming from an on-premise world where you have to manage literally everything from hardware to the Kubernetes infrastructure, EKS provided a breath of fresh air.

 However, it didn't take long before the honeymoon phase started to wear off.
 Things that I would expect to be in place for a hosted Kubernetes provider just weren't there.
-Two of the most major things that stuck out to me were version updates (now available, thanks [CVE-2018-1002105](https://github.com/kubernetes/kubernetes/issues/71411)), and graceful pod draining on any sort of scheduled maintenance such as AMI upgrades or instance resize/scaling.
+Two major things that stuck out to me were version updates (now available, thanks [CVE-2018-1002105](https://github.com/kubernetes/kubernetes/issues/71411)), and graceful pod draining on any sort of scheduled maintenance such as AMI upgrades or instance resize/scaling.

 In other hosted Kubernetes platforms like GKE and AKS, an upgrade initiated on a node will first cordon and gracefully "drain" each node before upgrading/replacing it.
 When a drain is initiated on a node, the Kubernetes API performs an "evict" on each pod currently running on the host.
 In turn, the evict functionality sends a "SIGTERM" signal to each container in the pod.
 In a well built container, this "SIGTERM" will be handled and the container will be gracefully shutdown, performing any preparation steps it needs to do on the way down.